GLOBAL CHANGE THEME: GAS METABOLISM

 5. Hidden metabolic flexibility of methane-oxidising bacteria (Marsden Project Grant, 2017 – 2019; led by Dr Carlo Carere)

 We have shown that dormant soil microorganisms consume atmospheric hydrogen and carbon monoxide as reserve energy sources.
 In addition, we have resolved the organisms and enzymes responsible for this process (PNAS 2014a, PNAS 2014b, PNAS 2015, Nature 2017, ISME 2019).
-We have also reveal unprecedented metabolic capabilities of the bacteria that mitigate methane emissions (ISME 2017).
+We have also revealed unprecedented metabolic capabilities of the bacteria that mitigate methane emissions (ISME 2017).

 Figure: Phylogenetic trees of hydrogenase protein sequences across microbial taxa.
 This demonstrates that the enzymes that mediate the oxidation and evolution of H2, are highly phylogenetically diverse, functionally versatile, and taxonomically widespread (ISME 2016).